 Additionally, based on the recommendation given in GEO Report No. 65, the ratio of the PGA value corresponding to a return period of 2500 years to that corresponding to a return period of 475 years ranges from 2.0 to 2.3.
-Therefore, on the basis of GEO Report No. 65, the "Final Report on the Study for Seismic Actions" (Atkins, 2012) recommended a multiplicative importance factor of 2.3 for seismic action with a return period of 2500 years.
-The importance factor for seismic action with a return period of 1000 years was calibrated as 1.4.
+Therefore, on the basis of GEO Report No. 65, the "Final Report on the Study for Seismic Actions" (Atkins, 2012) recommended a multiplicative importance factor of 2.3 for seismic action with a return period of 2500 years was calibrated as 1.4.